jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 First Full Load – Then Partial Load – Then Client-Native Code
 -------------------------------------------------------------

+You might save the server some work by doing [partial loads instead of full loads](api.md#ajax) or maybe even do [`JavaScript`](api.md#javascript) or other client-native code.

+[Partial loads](api.md#ajax) load part of a web page, intead of the whole page, so the whole page does not have to be refreshed every time.
+It also might save work for the server that has to do less processing then.

+[`JavaScript`](api.md#javascript) is client-native code, that could omit server code altoghether, but potentially with a penalty on maintainability, because the client-code may be written in a way that is more dependent on specific [view](#views) details, which might easily change as the server-code evolves.

 You could also call it: first choice full load.